iObeya/placeholdifier/readme.md

 2. Magic!

 ## What has exactly changed from the original?
-- Images and videos are not striked out anymore.
+- Images and videos are not striked out anymore
-- An artistic filter is applied to the targeted website page.
+- An artistic filter is applied to the targeted website page
 - On/off system more accurate

 ## Author